Homeowners Insurance Claim – Can I Do the Work Myself and Pocket the Difference?

 Ultimately, the insurance company is required to pay the exact amount of money required to make your property whole again.
 Your insurance company will give you a check to cover the costs of restoring your home to its pre-loss condition.

-If your bank owns your home (like if you’re still making payments on your mortgage or second mortgage), then your bank may require you to make certain repairs from a certain contractor.
+If your bank owns your home (say, if you’re still making payments on your mortgage or second mortgage), then your bank may require you to make certain repairs from a certain contractor.

 If you own your home outright, however, then you’re free to repair your home however you like.
 You can choose a cheaper contractor, for example, or repair your home on your own.
 You can even take the money and spend it on a vacation and avoid repairing your home.